Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 13.
-Creating symbols in the current working directory
+File 14. script that copies all the HTML files from the current working directory to the parent of the working directory